2022 Bratislava shooting: Perpetrator

-The perpetrator was identified as 19-year old Juraj Krajčik (28 July 2003 – 13 October 2022).
+The perpetrator was identified as 19-year old Juraj Krajčik (28 July 2003 — 13 October 2022).
 The day prior to the attack, Twitter account NTMA0315 owned by Krajčík, published statements including "I have made my decision", "it will be done" and "Race First.
 Always".
 It also posted links to an original manifesto with extremist far-right anti-semitic, homophobic and transphobic views.
 In addition to Twitter, the murderer also posted his pictures on 4chan.
 His Twitter account had been suspended by the time the perpetrator's body was discovered.

 The Twitter account also contained several selfies of himself, including one from August 2022 in front of Tepláreň and another one in front of the home of the Prime Minister Eduard Heger, whom he also mentioned as the top priority target in his manifesto.
 In addition to Heger, the manifesto mentioned other politicians as targets, including former Minister of Education Branislav Gröhling and opposition leader and former Prime Minister Robert Fico.

-According to Matej Medvecký, a counter-extremism expert, the murderer had also been active in Terrorgram communities and subscribed to the ideology of accelerationism, supported by terrorist groups such as Atomwaffen Division.
+According to Matej Medvecký, a counter-extremism expert, the murderer had also been active in Terrorgram communities and subscribed to the ideology of militant accelerationism, supported by terrorist groups such as Atomwaffen Division.
+On Terrorgram, which Krajčík cited as inspiration for the shooting, Dallas Humber called him "St. Juraj Krajčík, Tarrant's sixth disciple and Terrorgram's first saint", an instance of sanctification done in the group.